top of page

 FORAGING ETTIQUETTE

-There are some basic rules, or ettiquette, that you should follow when foraging in a public space.
-They aren't laws, but they do rely on people being good humans.
+Here are some basic foraging rules, or ettiquette, that you should follow when foraging in a public space.
+They aren't laws, but just like any public resource it all relies on people being good humans.

 1. Don't damage the trees